|About Harold Morrison|

 Moxy Morrison—as he was known in Jamaica—was an accomplished architect and worked on projects in both the U.S. and Jamaica.
 His home country and the Caribbean culture appeared to be an important part of his life that he shared with his children.

 Moxy graduated from Howard in 1964 with a B.Arch.
 He also was the recipient of several awards like “the American Institute of Architects’ Gold Medal for general excellence in the study of architecture,” and obtained JIA RA certifications.

 When he returned to Jamaica, he worked at a local firm before establishing his first firm, Shearer & Morrison Chartered Architects, in 1965, followed by Harold Morrison Associates in 1977.
 The latter was renamed Harold Morrison + Robert Woodstock Associates Limited (HM+RW).

 Through his firm, Morrison had undertaken several projects in Central America and in the Caribbean.
-The University of West Indies sought Morrison to design several buildings including seven new operating theaters, a new hall of residence, and the new building for the Faculty of Law.
+The University of the West Indies sought Morrison to design several buildings, including seven new operating theaters, a new hall of residence, and the new building for the Faculty of Law.

 He’s particularly noted for designing buildings that were environmentally sustainable and energy efficient.

 Don’t Miss: Amy Wright Wiki Facts About Rip Torn’s Wife